Coronavirus: 7 crew members on hospital ship USNS Mercy test positive for COVID-19

 An official confirmed that seven medical treatment facility crew members have tested positive for COVID-19, and they are isolated off the ship.

-Those who were in close contact with the crew members are in quarantine off the ship and have tested negative for the virus, except for one crew member, who was the fifth confirmed case.
+Those who were in close contact with the crew members are quarantined off the ship and have tested negative for the virus, except for one crew member, who was the fifth confirmed case.

 The cases do not affect the ship's ability to treat patients, the official said.